cjdbarlow/Part-One/evidence-based_medicine.md

 | Generate clinically relevant measures (NNT, NNH) | Heterogeneity |
 |  | Inclusion of outdated studies |

-Because of these weaknesses, positive meta-analyses should be considered largely hypothesis-generating, and should be confirmed by (a large) RCT.
-Negative meta-analyses can probably be accepted.[^4]
+Because of these weaknesses:
+* Positive meta-analyses should be considered largely hypothesis-generating, and should be confirmed by (a large) RCT
+* Negative meta-analyses can probably be accepted

 ---
 ##References